Lyalpha/ifuanal/docs/tutorial.rst

 ..
 TODO::

-   The use of this in the analsis is currently quite limited.
+   The use of this in the analysis is currently quite limited.
 Further updates will use this to calculate e.g. deprojected distances of bins and provide maps in terms of offset from the centre.